abdelrahman-elkady/se-tutorial/README.md

     + each lab start and end commit is marked by a tag `lab-n-start` and `lab-n-end` where n is the lab number.
 - A branch is created wen working on a lab.
     + TA tags the branch so that people can refer back to it in case they wanna start from that point/follow along.
-- The TA manages the fork and decides what to include in the master branch
+- The TA manages the fork
+- Each tutorail group maintains will have a development branch that they merge too the master branch will remain pure only for receiving updates from the original fork (this isn't a requirment normally it is just for organization).

+> If there an any issues open an issue on [the original repo](https://github.com/amrdraz/se-tutorial)

-##Enviroment setup
+## Enviroment setup

 The course assumes a UNIX shell (Either mac or linux), acordingly if you're a windows user you are requested to setup a UNIX enviroment follow one of the following guids